Single Visit Clinical Validation of ScreenFire, a Low-cost HPV Test (SCALE)

 Statistical power and sample size:

-Based on screening 12,000 women, and a 12% estimate of HPV positivity to either ScreenFire HPV in self-collected samples or careHPV in provider-collected samples, the investigators expect 1,440 HPV+ women.
-Assuming a 90% retention from HPV screening to colposcopy, 1,296 are expected to have colposcopy-directed biopsy results.
-Based on our previous work with HPV+ women in El Salvador,45 the investigators conservatively estimate 10% CIN2+ prevalence among HPV+ women and 130 CIN2+ cases.
+Statistical power was originally based on screening 12,000 women, and a 12% estimate of HPV positivity to either ScreenFire HPV in self-collected samples or careHPV in provider-collected samples, with which we expected 1,440 HPV+ women.
+The new sample size of 9,100 with the higher HPV positivity of 27% (N=2,457) will allow us to reach the necessary CIN2+ cases to retain the original statistical power.
+Thus, assuming a 90% retention from HPV screening to colposcopy, 2,211 women are expected to have colposcopy-directed biopsy results.
+Based on our previous work with HPV+ women in El Salvador, we conservatively estimate 10% CIN2+ prevalence among HPV+ women resulting in 221 CIN2+ cases.
 There is 80% power to detect a 5% difference in sensitivity of ScreenFire self-collection for CIN2+ detection versus careHPV provider collection (88% vs 93%) at a significance level 0.05.
 That is, there will be sufficient power to determine that the sensitivity of ScreenFire self-collection for CIN2+ is higher than careHPV provider-collection.
 There is an 80% power to detect a 4% difference in specificity of ScreenFire self-collection for CIN2+ detection versus careHPV provider-collection (84% vs 88%) at a significance level of 0.05.

 Study Type